Kofi Koranteng: Politics

-Presidential Bid
+Presidential bid

 Elections 2020

 In December 2019, Koranteng declared his intentions to stand the 2020 Ghana elections as an independent Candidate.
 He equated his reasons for taking that decision to the fact that the two major political parties, the National Democratic Congress and the New Patriotic Party have for a long period in government run Ghana like an organized crime syndicate and that it was time to kick them out.

 On 19 October 2020, The Electoral Commission disqualified 6 candidates which included Kofi Koranteng on the instances of forged signatures and manufacturing of endorsees, the Electoral Commission found out that 19 signatures signed endorsing him were fake and had been forwarded to the Police Criminal Investigation Department (CID) for further investigations.
-The Criminal Investigation Department of the Ghana Police Service (CID) after their further investigations, confirmed that the 29 signatures were fake. hence his disqualification.
+The Criminal Investigation Department of the Ghana Police Service (CID) later confirmed that the 29 signatures were fake, hence his disqualification.

 The Electoral Commission issued a statement that the GHS100,000 filing fee by all 6 disqualified candidates would be refunded.
 He filed a case against the Electoral Commission but on 30 November 2020 the Accra High presided over by Justice Gifty Agyei-Addo dismissed his case.